mattkbrat/portfolio/static/resume.md

 ## Summary

-I am a **full stack developer** with a passion for collaboration, creativity and colleagues who share similar values.
-My ideal company is innovative and emphasizes community.
-I am most practiced in TypeScript, Rust and Postgres and I love learning new technologies.
+Dynamic full stack developer dedicated to collaboration, creativity, and working alongside like-minded professionals.
+Committed to innovation and community-driven solutions.
+Proficient in TypeScript, Rust, and Postgres, with a strong enthusiasm for exploring new technologies.

 ---